 Cosmos – Cupcakes and Saucers Mix

 This elegant blend of Cosmos brings together a variety of flower forms and gentle pastel shades.
-From the daisy-like blooms of traditional Cosmos to the unique, fused petals of Cosmos ‘Cupcakes’ and everything in between!
+From the daisy-like blooms of traditional Cosmos to the unique, fused petals of Cosmos ‘Cupcakes and Saucers’ and everything in between!

 Phlox Collection (Creeping)